ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/User_Guide.md

 <b>Voltage</b>
 <li>Display Voltage - select if you wish to display voltage on OSD<br>
-<li>Use MWII - select this if you wish to use the Multiwii controllers voltage.
+<li>Use MWII - select this if you wish to use the Flight controllers voltage.
 If not selected, it will use the OSD voltage from the hardware pins connection (default).<br>
-<li>Voltage adjust - use this to adjust the displayed voltage to match the actual battery voltage.<br>
+<li>Voltage adjust - use this to adjust the displayed voltage to match the actual battery voltage.
+Note if voltage is taken from the flight controller this adjustment is not applicable.<br>
 <li>Battery cells - set this to the correct number of battery cells.
 It is only used for the battery capacity status icon.<br>
 <li>Voltage alarm - set this to the voltage at which you require the battery voltage to start to flash.<br>
 <br>
 <b>Amperage</b>
 <li>Display Amps - select this if you wish to display the instantaneous Amps draw<br>
 <li>Display mAh - select this if you wish to display the cumulative mAh consumed during flight<br>
+<li>If neither FC or Virtual are selected, the OSD will use analogue input on OSD<br>
-<li>Use virtual sensor - select this instead of a hardware sensor to use a software estimation of calibrated current draw against throttle position.<br>
+<li>Use virtual sensor - select this instead of default hardware sensor to use a software estimation of calibrated current draw against throttle position.<br>
-<li>Zero adjust - use this to adjust the Amps drawn when the copter is idle<br>
+<li>Use FC Amperage - select this instead of deafault hardware sensor to Amerage values from Flight Controller .<br>
 <li>Amps adjust - use this to adjust the Amps drawn value.
-It is recommended to adjust for accuracy against an Ampmeter around 50% throttle with a Multicopter<br>
+It is recommended to adjust for accuracy against an Ampmeter around 50% <li>Zero adjust - use this to adjust the Amps drawn when the copter is idle<br>
+throttle with a Multicopter<br>
 <li>x100 mAh Alarm - use this to set alarm warning for bat capacity.
 10 = 1000mah<br>
 <li>Amp Alarm - use this to set alarm warning for Current draw<br>
-<li>!!
-NOTE !!
-See guide for how to calibrate<br>
+<li>CAL Button - use this if you have a HW current sensor to set correct values<br>
+<li> !!NOTE !! - remeber to select 5v reference whn using OSD hardware sensor<br>
 <br>
 <b>RSSI</b>
 <li>Display RSSI - select this if you wish to display RSSI on the OSD.
 By default this enables Analog RSSI direct to the controller<br>
-<li>Use MWII - select this if you wish to to use the RSSI value from the Flight Controller instead of the OSD.
+<li>Use FC - select this if you wish to to use the RSSI value from the Flight Controller instead of the OSD.
 This can be analogue or PWM - but only when its connected to the Flight controller<br>
 <li>Use PWM - select this if you wish to use the RSSI value from a RX providing PWM RSSI connected to the OSD<br>
-<li>If neither MWII or PWM are selected, the OSD will use analogue RSSI from a RX directly connected to the OSD<br>
+<li>If neither FC or PWM are selected, the OSD will use analogue RSSI from a RX directly connected to the OSD<br>
 <li>RSSI alarm - set this to the value at which you require the RSSI value to start to flash<br>
+<li>SET (Min) - click this to calibrate RSSI minimum value with TX turned off<br>
+<li>SET (Max) - click this to calibrate RSSI maximum value with TX turned on<br>
 <li>!!
 NOTE !!
 See guide for how to calibrate<br>
 <br>
 <b>Reference Voltage</b>